Former mayor, Waco philanthropist Malcolm Duncan Sr. dies at 91

 "If he was going to ask people to give money, he was going to make sure they got their money's worth," Malcolm Duncan Jr. said.
 "He came away with a real appreciation for the motivation and dedication of these students and their families."

-Malcolm Duncan Sr. grew up working for his father, Addison Baker Duncan, who owned Waco Ford dealership before selling it to J.H.
+Malcolm Duncan Sr. was the son of Addison Baker Duncan, who served as mayor of Waco in 1927 and later as mayor of the town of Castle Heights in the 1930s before it was annexed into the city of Waco.

+A. Baker Duncan co-owned Waco's Ford dealership before selling it to J.H.
 "Jack" Kultgen in 1936.
-A. Baker Duncan served as mayor of Waco in 1927 and later as mayor of the town of Castle Heights before it was annexed into the city of Waco.
+Malcolm spent his summers doing mechanical work at Kultgen's dealership, Bird-Kultgen Ford.

 Malcolm Sr. married Mary Ruth in 1951 and soon went off to Japan to serve as a U.S. Army lieutenant during the Korean War, put in charge of vehicle fleets.
 After the war, the couple settled down in Waco, where they raised four children.
-Malcolm Sr. bought the Buick dealership from Kultgen, and ran it as Duncan Buick for 44 years before selling it to Karr-Hunter Pontiac-GMC in 2004.
-He also owned a Buick dealership near Denver and a Freightliner truck dealership in Waco, which his son Malcolm Jr. operated.
+Malcolm Sr. bought the Buick dealership from Albert Clifton and ran it as Duncan Buick for 44 years before selling it to Karr-Hunter Pontiac-GMC in 2004.
+He also owned a Buick dealership near Denver and a Freightliner truck dealership in Waco, which he sold to his son Malcolm Jr.

+Duncan was elected to the Waco Independent School District board in 1970, when the district was in the middle of a court struggle to fully desegregate its schools, resulting in busing, school closures and district boundary realignments.
+In the 1990s, convinced the district had lost ground academically as the result of the board's earlier decisions, he returned to the school board with the goal of imposing stricter educational standards and shifting back to neighborhood schools.

+In the interim years of the 1980s, Duncan served on the Waco City Council, where he was involved in efforts to bring a dormant downtown Waco back to life.

+Businessman and civic leader Bill Clifton found the same when he was on the Waco Family Medicine board, working with Duncan on clinic projects.

+"He took obtuse positions to see if you had your facts straight," Clifton said.
+"A significant amount of the time you won him over with a cogent argument.
+It was kind of fun. … He wanted to be damned sure you were not only right but had conviction."

-Malcolm Jr. recalled Wednesday that his father had a lifelong love for working on cars, as well as building houseboats.
+Malcolm Duncan Jr. said Wednesday that his father had a lifelong love for working on cars, as well as building houseboats.

 "I can't tell you how many motors we overhauled and how many boat motors he had replaced," Duncan said.